Computers & Tech

 Anime, Movies & TV

-Though I did spent a fair amount of time sitting in front of the TV as a kid, especially when I'd get home right after school to unwind, I never really got into watching a specific show from beginning to end.
-The modern streaming model allows for binging of shows in a logical order, but back then whatever was on at the right time was what you got.
+Though I did spend a fair amount of time sitting in front of the TV as a kid, especially when I'd get home right after school to unwind, I never really got into watching a specific show from beginning to end.
+The modern streaming model allows people to watch entire shows in a logical order, but back then whatever was on at the right time was what you got.
 Most of my television diet consisted of cartoon shows, whether on Nickelodeon or Cartoon Network.

 In my teenage years I'd gain an interest in some of the more adult-focused animation shows, particularly in the Adult Swim and Toonami blocks on Cartoon Network but also on Comedy Central.
 Some of my fondest TV memories were staying up way past my bedtime on a Saturday night seeing what kind of shows would play after midnight, discovering some relatively obscure anime or adult cartoon from years past.
 My mom and sister would watch serialized live action and reality shows, but I never saw much of an appeal during that time unless it was a lighthearted comedy show.